 Some businesses have a month-on-month P&L forecast, but if you’re going to be affected by this period, I highly recommend you go deeper.

 Even in business-as-usual periods, the thought of managing a business without a P&L and a cash-flow forecast makes me incredibly nervous.
 It’s the equivalent of being a pilot, flying a plane through a storm, blind, and without any instruments.
 In the absence of the instrument (the week-to-week cash flow forecast), you have no idea where you’re going, or even how you’re faring.

-Modelling week-to-week in periods of challenge gives you the detail, visibility and foresight you need to know what your cash position is going to be at any given moment.
+Modeling week-to-week in periods of challenge gives you the detail, visibility, and foresight you need to know what your cash position is going to be at any given moment.